ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

         switchTrigger.interactedEvent:Connect(OnSwitchInteraction)
         ```

-        At CORE, we have our own set of coding conventions which you can read about [here](lua_style_guide.md).
+        At Core, we have our own set of coding conventions which you can read about [here](lua_style_guide.md).

         As our script gets longer, these practices will make our script easier to read and edit.
 <!-- markdownlint-restore -->